SonyCSLParis/graph_search_framework/README.md

 We include some sample data in the `sample-data` folder.

-Before running the search, you need to extrac domain, range and superclasses information from the dataset you downloaded.
+Before running the search, you need to extract domain, range and superclasses information from the dataset you downloaded.
 See file `src/extract_domain_range.py` for further information and command lines to run that file, depending on your dataset.

 You can run one search using this sample data **from the root directory**, by running:
 ```bash